 Provide a Small Desk or Area of a Table

-While teens and adults might be ok sitting on the couch to write in their journal, kids
+While teens and adults might be okay sitting on the couch to write in their journals, kids

 have a harder time focusing like this.
 To get them into the entire journaling process,